Skip to main content

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.

 You may request details of personal information which we hold about you under the Data Protection Act 2018.
-If you would like a copy of the information held on you please contact our DPO, anna@wecreatedigital.co.uk.
-She will aim to provide the relevant data within 28 days.
+If you would like a copy of the information held on you please contact our Data Protection Lead, anna@wecreatedigital.co.uk.
+She will aim to provide the relevant data within one calendar month.

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible at the above address.
 We will promptly correct any information found to be incorrect.